arcadexyz/arcade-protocol/README.md

 - `StaticURIDescriptor.sol` contains a `tokenURI` function that returns the same URI value for any given tokenId.
 - `BaseURIDescriptor.sol` contains a `tokenURI` function that returns an incrementing tokenId appended to a base URI path.
 This allows a `<base uri>/<token id>` URI scheme which allows unique images per token ID.

-## Migrations

-This repo implements a number of smart contracts that enable migration from other lending protocols to Arcade V3.
-All migration (or "rollover") contracts use the same settlement mechanism: initially, a flash loan is taken to repay an open loan, with a loan using the same collateral instantly opened on Arcade V3.
-Funding from the new loan can be used to repay the old loan from the source protocol.
-This allows capital-efficient adoption of the Arcade V3 protocol for those currently with active borrows against their NFTs.

-Two source protocol migrations have been implemented:

-- `V2ToV3Rollover.sol` and `V2ToV3RolloverWithItems.sol` allow migrations from the Arcade V2 protocol to Arcade V3.
-- `LP1Migration.sol` and `LP1MigrationWithItems.sol` allow migrations from NFTfi loans to Arcade V3.

-In both cases, the "with items" version of the smart contract allows the borrower to provide an items-based signature from a lender, as opposed to a vault based signature.

 ## Version 2

 This is version 3 of the protocol.
 Version 2 of the protocol can be found [here](https://github.com/Non-fungible-Technologies/v2-contracts).